 Samira set a plate of spiced mutton carefully decorated with leafy green herbs tentatively down on the Emir’s table.
 As she was about to pull away and make her exit, he lightly placed his fingers on her hand to still her.
-The Emir glanced discreetly back at his guests, the Vizier of Aleppo and the Commandant of the state of Ozgur.
+The Emir glanced discreetly back at his guests, the Vizier of Sassania and the Commandant of Babylon.
 They were engaged in conversation between themselves while stealing glances at the food she’d brought in, steaming hot and giving off the smell of roasted meat and cardamom.

 The Emir’s eyes were on her, and they softened as she looked down at the floor in respect.
 He motioned for her to lower her face towards his.
 After hesitating, she did, giving him her ear, and a second later she felt his hot breath stinking of wine on her face.
 She tried to repress the repulsion that rose in her throat, and struggled to keep her face clear, her mouth pressed into an apathetic line and her eyes bored, like servants should look.
 Slaves, Samira reminded herself.
 She was purchased from a merchant for gold coins.
 She was property.
 Why should she pretend to be anything else?

 The Emir whispered in her ear, “meet me in my quarters after the dinner,” and pulled away.
 Without meeting her eyes, which were quickly filled with alarm, he flicked two fingers towards the door to dismiss her.